 - Bicycles are considered vehicles, so please observe all traffic rules.

 - The ramps leading up to a bridge are on an incline but not super difficult.

 - For a day trip, start as early as you can.
 Preferably before 8:00 am.

 - Wear comfortable clothes and shoes for a full day of cycling

 - Bring sunscreen and a hat for sun protection.

 How to see the Shimanami Kaido cycling route

-Ideally, you need two days to complete the entire bikeway i.e. cycle from Onomichi to Imabari and then back to Onomichi.
-But if you only have one day, you can do a combination of bicycle and ferry or cycle only half of the bikeway.
+Ideally, you need two days to complete the entire bikeway, i.e. cycle from Onomichi to Imabari and back to Onomichi.
+But if you only have one day, you can combine bicycle and bus or cycle only half of the bikeway.

 Here are several ways for any independent or solo travellers to see the Shimanami cycle route:

-- Two-day trip with a bicycle – rent a bicycle in Onomichi, cycle the entire length of the Shimanami Kaido cycle route to Imabari, stay overnight and bike back to Onomichi the following day
+- Two-day trip from Onomichi to Imabari with a bicycle – rent a bicycle in Onomichi, cycle the entire length of the Shimanami Kaido cycle route to Imabari, stay overnight and bike back to Onomichi the following day.

-- Day trip with bicycle and ferry – rent a bicycle in Onomichi, cycle to Imabari, return the bicycle there and take a ferry back to Onomichi
+- Day trip from Onomichi to Imabari by bicycle and back by bus – rent a bicycle in Onomichi, cycle to Imabari, return the bicycle there and take a highway bus and local bus back to Onomichi.

-- Day trip with a bicycle – rent a bicycle in Onomichi, cycle half of the bikeway to the third island, Ikuchi Island and bike back to Onomichi the same day
+- Day trip from Onomichi to Ikuchi Island and back with a bicycle – rent a bicycle in Onomichi, cycle half of the bikeway to the third island, Ikuchi Island and bike back to Onomichi the same day.